United States military and prostitution in South Korea: Women and offspring

 The children born to American soldiers and South Korean prostitutes were often abandoned when soldiers returned to the U.S. By the 1970s, tens of thousands of children had been born to South Korean women and American soldiers.
-In South Korea, these children are often the target of racist vitriol and abuse, being called mostly "western princess bastards" (Yanggongju-ssaekki) children of white soldiers, and a minority born to black soldiers were "darkies", or "niggers" (Kkamdungi).
+In South Korea, these children are often the target of racist vitriol and abuse, being called mostly "western princess bastards" (Yanggongju-ssaekki) children of white soldiers, and a minority born to black soldiers were "darkies" (Kkamdungi).
 It was difficult for South Korean prostitutes around the U.S. military bases to escape from being stigmatized by their society, so their only hope was to move to the United States and marry an American soldier.
 Trafficked Filipinas also had the same expectation.

 Some American soldiers paid off the women's debt to their owners to free them in order to marry them.
 However, most U.S. soldiers were unaware of the trafficking.
 Some soldiers helped Philippine women escape from clubs.
 In 2009, juicy bar owners near Camp Casey who had political muscle demanded that U.S. military officials do something to prevent G.I.s from wooing away their bar girls with promises of marriage.
 In June 2010, U.S. forces started a program to search for soldiers who had left and abandoned a wife or children.
 Haunting the Korean Diaspora: Shame, Secrecy, and the Forgotten War, a research on prostitutes by Grace M. Cho, daughter of a G.I. and a South Korean woman, was awarded the best 2010 book on Asia and Asian America by the American Sociological Association.